MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-migration-deploy-support-monitor.md

 - **Rollback plan:** With a migration, the expectation is that it's the migration of a new solution for the first time.
 If content does already exist, it's wise to have a plan to revert to the previous version, should it become necessary.
 Having previous versions of the Power BI Desktop files (using SharePoint or OneDrive versioning) works well for this purpose.
 - **Connection strings and parameters:** Adjust dataset connection strings when the data source differs between test and production.
 [Parameterization](/connect-data/service-parameters.md) can be used effectively for this purpose.
 - **Data refresh:** [Schedule the dataset refresh](../connect-data/refresh-scheduled-refresh.md) for any imported datasets.
 - **Workspace content:** Publish datasets and reports to the production workspace, and create dashboards.
-[Deployment pipelines](../create-reports/deployment-pipelines-overview.md) can simplify the process to deploy to development, test, and production workspaces if your content has been published to workspaces on a dedicated Premium capacity.
+[Deployment pipelines](../create-reports/deployment-pipelines-overview.md) can simplify the process to deploy to development, test, and production workspaces if your content has been published to workspaces on Premium capacity.
 - **App:** If apps are part of your content distribution strategy, publish an [app](../consumer/end-user-apps.md) using the content from the production workspace.
 - **Security:** Update and verify [workspace roles](../collaborate-share/service-new-workspaces.md#roles-in-the-new-workspaces) based on your content distribution and collaboration strategy.
 - **Dataset settings:** Update and verify settings for each dataset, including: